Everyone knows what a Will is – most people agree that they need one, but not everyone knows why you need to write a will or even how to write a will.

 - Your family will have clear directions on how to deal with your affairs.

-Making a Will is not painful as you think.
+The first answer to the question of why you need to write a Will is that making a Will is not as painful as you think.
 It does not require you to list all your possessions before making a start.
 It is never too early, but all too often left too late.